Ways of Seeing

 Ways of Seeing: Buildings and Monuments is an exhibition of nearly sixty objects from the Museum’s collection that will draw visitors’ attention to these unexamined spaces through the work of artists, designers, and architects.
 This exhibition brings together rarely seen works from storage and objects from across the Museum’s collection to consider how artists explore architecture and the built environment.

 The exhibition reveals the longstanding, close relationship between artists and architects, and displays the work of the many creators who work between these professions.
 It also looks at representations of home, buildings encountered in daily life, and even building materials to encourage visitors to view Birmingham with new eyes.
-Finally, it will ask visitors to consider how monuments—including the Confederate Soldier and Sailor Monument in Linn Park, across the street from the Museum—are seen by and impact fellow Birminghamians.
+Finally, it asks visitors to consider how monuments are seen by and impact fellow Birminghamians.